Wisconsin Ecology 23rd Annual Fall Symposium

-We are pleased to host Dr. Os Schmitz, the Oastler Professor of Population and Community Ecology, in the Yale University School of Forestry and Environmental Studies and the Director of the Yale Institute for Biospheric Studies, as keynote speaker at the Wisconsin Ecology Spring Symposium on April 4 & 5, 2017.
+We are pleased to host Dr. Julian Olden, an Associate Professor in the School of Aquatic and Fishery Sciences at the University of Washington, as keynote speaker at the Wisconsin Ecology Fall Symposium on October 11 & 12, 2017.

 *Wisconsin Ecology Symposia are free and open to the public*